tonethar/IGME-430-Fall-2020/weekly/week-6.md

 26. Add this to the `"nodemon"` script - `-e js,html,css` - now nodemon will hatch .js, .html, and .css files for chnages (and will reboot the server when it sees them)

+27. Once it's set up - all of this nodemon capability makes your developer life easier!
+  - is using `nodemon` required?
+NO
+  - is using `babel` required?
+YES - on Project 2

 ## IV.
 Resources
 - https://www.npmjs.com/package/nodemon